 Apnea of Prematurity

-Apnea of prematurity is defined as respiratory pauses > 20 seconds or pauses < 20 seconds that are associated with bradycardia (< 100 beats/minute; 1 General reference Apnea of prematurity is defined as respiratory pauses > 20 seconds or pauses < 20 seconds that are associated with bradycardia (< 100 beats/minute; 1), central cyanosis, and/or oxygen... read more ), central cyanosis, and/or oxygen saturation < 85% in neonates born at < 37 weeks gestation and with no underlying disorders causing apnea.
+Apnea of prematurity is defined as respiratory pauses > 20 seconds or pauses < 20 seconds that are associated with bradycardia (< 100 beats/minute) (1), central cyanosis, and/or oxygen saturation < 85% in neonates born at < 37 weeks gestation and with no underlying disorders causing apnea.
 Cause may be central nervous system immaturity (central apnea); if the episode of apnea is prolonged, there may be a component of airway obstruction as well.
 Diagnosis is clinical and by cardiorespiratory monitoring.
-Treatment is with respiratory stimulants for central apnea and head positioning for obstructive apnea.
-Prognosis is excellent; apnea resolves in most preterm neonates by 37 weeks postmenstrual age and in almost all preterm infants by 44 weeks postmenstrual age.
+Airway evaluation may be indicated when there is concern for obstructive apnea.
+Treatment is with respiratory stimulants (caffeine) for central apnea and head positioning for obstructive apnea.
+Prognosis is excellent; apnea of prematurity resolves in almost all preterm infants by 40 weeks postmenstrual age.37 weeks gestation and with no underlying disorders causing apnea.
+Cause may be central nervous system immaturity (central apnea); if the episode of apnea is prolonged, there may be a component of airway obstruction as well.
+Diagnosis is clinical and by cardiorespiratory monitoring.
+Airway evaluation may be indicated when there is concern for obstructive apnea.
+Treatment is with respiratory stimulants (caffeine) for central apnea and head positioning for obstructive apnea.
+Prognosis is excellent; apnea of prematurity resolves in almost all preterm infants by 40 weeks postmenstrual age.

 Pathophysiology of Apnea of Prematurity